-- or family members talk you into joining a cave tour if you feel uncomfortable about it - Walking sticks and canes with rubber tips are permitted on cave tours only when sufficient need is demonstrated. - Tripods (and monopods like selfie sticks) are not allowed on cave tours.
-No flash photography is permitted. - Large or metal-framed backpacks and backpack child carriers may not be worn on cave tours. - Strollers and backpack child carriers are not permitted on cave tours. - Smoking is not permitted in the cave or at the cave entrance. - The cave's interior passageways remain constant in the mid-50s (°F) year-round.
-In most areas of the cave, you'll be comfortable if you wear long pants and take a sweater or jacket with you. - Cave trail surfaces vary; some are dry and dusty while others may be wet and slippery.
+- Walking sticks and canes are permitted on cave tours only when sufficient need is demonstrated. - Tripods (and monopods) are not allowed on cave tours.
+No flash photography. - Strollers are not permitted on cave tours. - Large or metal-framed backpacks and backpack child carriers may not be worn on cave tours. - Smoking is not permitted in the cave or at the cave entrance. - The cave's interior passageways remain constant in the mid-50s fahrenheit yearround.
+In most areas of the cave, you'll be comfortable if you wear long pants and take a sweater or jacket with you. - Cave trail surfaces vary, some are dry and dusty while others may be wet and slippery.
 You'll encounter numerous stairs and some steep inclines on many cave tours.
-Durable, flat-soled footwear (with tread) suitable for walking on uneven surfaces is essential. - Regulations are in effect to protect bats from white-nose syndrome (see the "Preservation" chapter of this guide).
+Durable, flat-soled footwear suitable for walking is essential. - Regulations are in effect to protect bats from white-nose syndrome (see the "Preservation" chapter of this guide).
 Do not wear shoes or clothing or carry objects that have been in another cave or mine since 2005.
 All participants are required to walk the length of an artificial turf mat to remove spores and dirt after exiting caves.